AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user views a proof in the [!UICONTROL Documents] area, any comments made on the proof itself do not display in the [!UICONTROL updates] area of the document.

-**Workload Balancer: "?[object Object]?" displays in overallocation information**
+**[!UICONTROL Workload Balancer]: "[!UICONTROL ?[object Object]?]" displays in overallocation information**

 *[!UICONTROL Workload Balancer]*

-If a user shows as overallocated in the [!UICONTROL Workload Balancer] due to a task overlapping the user's time off, and another user views their overallocation, the "Capacity" area of the overallocation information displays "?[object Object]?" instead of the actual capacity of the user.
+If a user shows as overallocated in the [!UICONTROL Workload Balancer] due to a task overlapping the user's time off, and another user views their overallocation, the "[!UICONTROL Capacity]" area of the overallocation information displays "[!UICONTROL ?[object Object]?]" instead of the actual capacity of the user.

 +++